-2. During the last fiscal year , harassment based on a settlement agreement?
-Yes 0 No 0 N/A 0 u sectionicit agreement.
+2. During the last fiscal year, did any complaints alleging harassment based on disability status result in a finding of discrimination or a settlement agreement?

 3. If the agency had one or more findings of discrimination alleging harassment based on disability status during the last fiscal year, please describe the corrective measures taken by the agency.